 If your dog loves plush toys, but you’re sick of toys that don’t last, try one of the toys from our Top 5 Durable Plush Dog Toys For Dogs That Play Hard.

-In addition to the discomfort they are feeling, teething can trigger some destructive and annoying behaviours as they desperately try to soothe their tender mouths.
+In addition to the discomfort, they are feeling, teething can trigger some destructive and annoying behaviours as they desperately try to soothe their tender mouths.
 Those baby teeth are razor-sharp, so give them something safe to chew on instead of your fingers.

 Tips for Introducing Teething Toys to Puppies

-- If your pup doesn’t seem to know what to do with a chew toy, then you’ll want to start by keeping a soft teething toy on hand.
+- If your pup doesn’t seem to know what to do with a chews toy, then you’ll want to start by keeping a soft teething toy on hand.
 When they nip, suck, or whine due to tooth pain, quickly offer the toy.

-- Freezing the toys can help to numb the gums, and may encourage a sore pup to give the toy a try.
+- Freezing the toys can help to numb the gums and may encourage a sore pup to give the toy a try.

 - Try adding a dab of flavour to the toy.
 Stick to tiny amounts of pet-safe peanut butter or salmon oil, and let them lick it off.